ItsJustFisher/CSCE567/README.md

 I know I've already talked about the damages but I feel as if I could've either found a reliable dataset that recorded the cost in damages of natural disasters or researched every historical disaster that has hit the US to acquire the damages, this would've helped give audiences a better outlook on natural disasters.
 I would've like to include another heat map showing the damages or even a split graphs that showed damages done by what disaster in a state.
-I could have also showed a trend line showing how much more money disasters cost nowadays vs in the past.
+I could have also showed a trend line showing how much more money disasters cost overtime.